pcmariani/BoomiTestBed/README.md

 #### Put the BoomiTestBed folder in your path

 1. System Properties > Advanced > Environment Variables
-2. Click Variable called Path; click Edit
+2. Click the variable called Path; click Edit
-3. Add BoomiTestBed directory as a line
+3. Add a new line for the BoomiTestBed folder

 #### Configure BoomiTestBed.bat